Osspial/rfcs/text/0000-lang-level-licenses.md

 Keys in the license map should be formatted as a SPDX license identifier (when available), optionally followed by a colon and the copyright holder's name if the license text is customized to each particular copyright holder.
 This isn't strictly enforced, but is followed by all official tooling.
 If the license identifier contains a colon, it can be escaped with two consecutive colons (`ANNOYING:IDENTIFIER` -> `ANNOYING::IDENTIFIER`).

 The `--licenses` argument is only valid for `crate-type`s that produce a binary file intended for redistribution (`bin`, `dylib`, `staticlib`, and `cdylib`).
 Other crate types will use the `--licenses` file specified by the nearest parent crate that accepts the `--licenses` flag.
 Attempting to pass the `--licenses` flag on an invalid crate types will result in an error.
 This is done to facilitate build artifact sharing.
-To illustrate, let's say we have a workspace that depends on a `licenses_markdown` crate, which calls `licenses!()` and render it into a Markdown file.
+To illustrate, let's say we have a workspace that depends on a `licenses_markdown` crate, which calls `licenses!()` and renders it into a Markdown file.
 Multiple crates in the workspace depend on this library:

 ```
 workspace_crate_a: cdylib